 The cover letter is also your opportunity to make the case for your fit with MIT Sloan.
 Note that the cover letter format will require a marketing approach that focuses on key points that will make you a great MIT Sloan student, rather than the narrative style of the typical career goals type of essay.
 Personal touch points with current or former MIT Sloan students are a great way to learn more about the school, and may give you the most personalized information about the school targeted to your situation.

 The two behavioral questions in the MIT Sloan application require you to describe your past accomplishments and experience on a very pragmatic level.
 A key part of the MIT Sloan set of essays is the focus on understanding how you work, think and act.
 The instructions ask you to provide a brief overview of the situation, and then follow the situation with a detailed description of what you did.
 This requires being very specific about your thoughts and actions as you respond to each essay question.

-This essay is an ideal opportunity to provide any information that you were unable to work into the other two essays and provide a new angle on your candidacy.
+If you do not have a weakness to address here, it’s an ideal opportunity to provide any information that you were unable to work into the other three essays.
 If you have an unusual background, hobby or extracurricular experience, this may be an opportunity to provide that information to the admissions committee.
-With similar questions asked by other MBA programs in the past Stacy Blackman

 If you are looking for guidance on your MBA application, Stacy Blackman Consulting can help with hourly and comprehensive consulting services.
 Contact us to learn more.
 Visit the website for Stacy Blackman Reviews, and check out the company’s e-publications for more in depth school-by-school guidance.